kaantekiner/customWordlistGenerator/README.md

 ## Example

-When you run the script, with keywords github, kaan and repo, it will generate words most likely passwords like;
+When you run the script, with keywords "github", "kaan" and "repo", it will generate words most likely passwords like;
 (github is the most important one - script will explain you what that is)
 ```